White Pine Seedlings

 White Pine Trees are very adaptable.

-Even though they grow quickly, white pines are still valued for their straight-grained durable wood.
+Even though they generate, white pines are still valued for their straight-grained durable wood.
 Today only about one percent of the wild forest once presided over by the "Monarchs of the Forest" remains.

-White pines, with their impeccable historic pedigree, beauty and adaptability will certainly make fine additions to a wide variety of properties.
+White pines, with their impeccable historic pedigree, beauty and adaptability will undoubtedly make excellent additions to a wide variety of properties.